 - Heavy cream: This is the base of our sauce that will be infused with the aromatics below.

-- Shallots: These are the key to the synergy of flavors in this dish.
+- Shallots and garlic: Shallots are the key to the synergy of flavors in this dish.
 Their unique, mild sweetness just brings every other ingredient to life and melds everything together.

 - Fresh sage: I can never get enough sage in fall and winter recipes!
-So good!
+So good and the perfect complement to the flavor of winter squashes.

 How to make winter squash gratin

-Slice the squash into ½ inch thick slices and arrange them in two or three layers in the baking dish.
+Slice the squash into ยฝ inch thick slices and arrange them in two or three layers in the baking dish.
+If you'd rather use thinly sliced squash that is fine, too.
+I just think the thicker slices are easier—less work!—and I like the texture.

-Spoon the sauce over the squash in the baking dish, evenly distributing the herb/shallot mixture throughout.
+Spoon the sauce over the squash, evenly distributing the herb/shallot mixture throughout.

 Cover tightly with foil and bake for about 30 minutes or until the sauce is bubbling and the squash is fork tender.
 Remove the foil and continue to cook for a few minutes, letting the sauce thicken.